SENAI4LIFE/memocry/README.md

 ### Generating a Key

-1. Click **Generate New Key** in the Key Management panel.
+1. Click **Generate & Save Key** in the Key Management panel.
-2. Confirm the action in the dialog.
+2. Enter a file name and choose a save location.
+3. Click **Generate & Save**.

+The key is generated using a cryptographically secure pseudo-random number generator (CSPRNG) and saved to the chosen path.
+If no key is selected when starting encryption, the application prompts to generate one at that moment.

+### Key Pairing

+The Smart Key Mapper automatically pairs encrypted files with their keys:
+- A file named `document.pdf.enc` looks for `document.pdf.key` in the same directory first.
-3. The key is saved as `encryption.key` in the current Family Folder.
+- If no specific key is found, it falls back to `encryption.key` in the Family Folder root.

+### Key Safety Warning

-> **Critical Warning:** The encryption key is the sole mechanism for recovering encrypted data.
-If the key file is lost, destroyed, or corrupted, the encrypted data becomes permanently and mathematically unrecoverable.
-There is no fallback, bypass, or recovery mechanism.
+The encryption key is the sole mechanism for recovering encrypted data.
+If the key file is lost, destroyed, or corrupted, the encrypted data is permanently and mathematically unrecoverable.
+There is no bypass or recovery path.

-**Back up your key immediately** to a secure, redundant location such as a password manager, encrypted USB drive, or physical vault.
-Do not store the key in the same location as the encrypted files.
+Back up keys immediately to a secure, separate location such as a password manager, encrypted USB drive, or physical vault.
+Do not store keys in the same location as the encrypted files.

-### Key File Naming

-By default, memocry uses `encryption.key` as the key filename.
-For automatic key pairing, a key named `<filename>.key` placed alongside `<filename>.enc` will be detected and associated automatically.

 ---

-## Encrypting a File
+## Key File Warnings

-1. Ensure a key exists in the Family Folder (generate one if needed).
-2. Select a plain file from the lower list, or use the **...** button in the Encrypt panel to browse manually.
-3. Click **Encrypt File**.
-4. Confirm the dialog.

-The output file is saved as `<original_filename><extension>.enc` in the same directory.
-The original file is not modified or deleted.
+memocry warns before encrypting a `.key` file included in a selection.
+Encrypting a key file without a secure backup of that key - or encrypting the same key currently selected for the operation - will result in permanent data loss if the key cannot be recovered afterward.

 ---

-## Decrypting a File

-1. Select an encrypted file from the upper list (the key field is populated automatically if a paired key is found), or specify both paths manually using the browse buttons in the Decrypt panel.
-2. Click **Decrypt File**.
-3. Confirm the dialog.

-The output file is restored to its original filename by removing the `.enc` extension.

----

-## Family Folder

-The Family Folder is the directory memocry monitors for automatic discovery.
-It defaults to the working directory at launch.
-To change it:

-1. Enter a new path in the folder field in the top bar, or click **Browse**.
-2. Click **Set** to apply.

-Files outside the Family Folder can still be processed using manual path entry or browse dialogs.

----

 ## Security Model

-**Encryption algorithm:** Fernet (AES-128-CBC with HMAC-SHA256 authentication).
-Fernet guarantees that encrypted data cannot be read or modified without the correct key.
+**Algorithm:** Fernet (AES-128-CBC + HMAC-SHA256).
+Authenticated encryption.
+Any tampered or corrupted file will cause decryption to abort.

-**Key material handling:** Keys are loaded into volatile memory only for the duration of the cryptographic operation.
-References are nullified immediately upon task completion.
+**Key handling:** Key material is loaded into volatile memory only for the duration of the operation.
+References are explicitly nullified on completion.

-**No persistent state:** No settings, usage history, temporary files, or logs are written to disk at any time.
+**No persistence:** No settings, history, temporary files, or logs are written to disk at any time.
+All state is session-scoped and RAM-resident only.

-**File processing:** Files are processed using chunked stream reading (64 KB blocks) to maintain a constant memory footprint regardless of file size.
+**Stream processing:** Files are read in 64 KB chunks to maintain a constant memory footprint regardless of file size.

-**Atomic writes:** Output files are written to a temporary path first and atomically renamed upon successful completion, preventing partial or corrupted output if an operation is interrupted.
+**Atomic writes:** Output is staged to a `.tmp` path and atomically replaced on success.
+Partial output is cleaned up on failure.

-**Input validation:** All file paths are validated for existence, type, and permissions before any I/O operation begins.
-Path traversal inputs are rejected.
+**Input validation:** All file paths are validated before any I/O. Path traversal attempts and invalid file types are rejected.

-**Threading:** Cryptographic operations run on a background thread.
-The interface remains responsive during processing and displays a live progress indicator.
+**Background threading:** All cryptographic operations run on a dedicated daemon thread.
+The interface remains responsive with live progress reporting.

-**Data at rest:** Application-level file shredding is not implemented, as it is ineffective against modern storage wear-leveling and filesystem journaling.
-Security for data at rest should be enforced via operating system-level full-disk encryption.
+**Generic error messaging:** No stack traces or internal diagnostics are shown in the interface.
+Error reporting is intentionally high-level to prevent information leakage.

 ---

 ## Troubleshooting

-**"No Key Found" error during encryption**
-Generate a key using the Key Management panel before encrypting.

-**"Operation Failed" during decryption**
+**No key selected on encrypt click**
+A dialog will offer to generate one.
+Accept to open the key generation window, then retry.

+**Decryption failed**
-Verify that the key file matches the one used during encryption.
-Fernet keys are not interchangeable.
-Confirm the encrypted file has not been modified or corrupted.
+The key does not match the one used for encryption, or the file has been modified or corrupted.
+Verify you are using the correct key.

-**Files not appearing in the list**
+**Files not appearing in lists**
-Ensure the correct Family Folder is set and click **Refresh**.
-Only files with the `.enc` extension appear in the encrypted file list.
+Ensure the correct Family Folder is set and click Refresh.
+Plain files and encrypted files are discovered recursively.

 **Application not launching**
-Confirm Python 3.10+ is installed, the virtual environment is active, and the `cryptography` package is installed.
-Re-run `pip install cryptography` inside the active venv if needed.
+Confirm Python 3.10+ is installed, the `memo` virtual environment is active, and `cryptography` is installed.
+Re-run `pip install cryptography` inside the active environment if needed.

-**Output file already exists warning**
-A confirmation dialog is shown before overwriting any existing file.
-Decline to cancel the operation without data loss.
+**Key pairing shows Missing**
+No `.key` file matching the encrypted file's stem and no `encryption.key` in the Family Folder root were found.
+Locate the correct key file and specify it manually in the Decrypt key field.

 ---